-If you find yourself asking “am I controlling,” it’s possible you grew up under the care of individuals who did not provide an adequate sense of safety or who, ironically, felt an inordinate need for control themselves.
-To further complicate and cement controlling behavior, it is common for adults to praise a child for being “mature,” thus reinforcing the child’s fear-based efforts at control.
+If you find yourself asking “Am I controlling?,” it’s possible you grew up under the care of individuals who did not provide an adequate sense of safety or who, ironically, felt an inordinate need for control themselves.
+Perhaps you earned the love you craved most from adults who praised you for being “mature,” thus reinforcing your fear-based efforts at control.
 Children in such a predicament approach adulthood unable to shake the need for control unless they develop adequate alternative coping skills.

-The need for control often manifests in the pursuit of unattainable perfection.
-Even under the best of circumstances, it is easy to feel that everything must go your way for you to feel at peace with your life.
-While this is true to a point – being a high achiever, for example, has obvious benefits for individuals and society – focusing on perfection without enough flexibility is a recipe for disaster.
-Instead of letting unrecognized, rigid perfectionism derail your relationships and overall satisfaction in life, learn to recognize and eliminate perfectionism.
-Here are some telltale signs that you need to address your perfectionism and underlying need for control:
+Even under the best of circumstances, it’s easy to feel that everything must go your way for you to be at peace with your life.
+While this is true to a point – being a high achiever, for example, has obvious benefits for individuals and society – focusing on control without leaving room for growth is a recipe for disaster.

 You might have learned in childhood that pleasing people is the route to security and contentment.
 However, in adulthood, being too focused on pleasing others is a sure path to disappointment since it’s impossible to please everyone all the time.